 Can I File a 1099 Form for Payments Made to an S-Corporation?

 No, you should not file a 1099 form for payments made to an S-Corporation.
-You typically do not send a 1099 form to an S-Corporation or C-Corporation, because the Internal Revenue Service regards corporations as separate legal entities.
-Employers only issue 1099 forms to report some types of income.
-The reported income should be what you paid toward individuals, partnerships, and any other non-classified corporation entities.
+You typically do not send a 1099 form to an S-Corporation or C-Corporation.
+The Internal Revenue Service regards corporations as separate legal entities.

 Resolve accidentally sending a 1099 to an S-Corporation by taking a few simple steps:

-Contact the Recipient – Explain your business’s mistake to an S-Corporation and instruct them to disregard the incorrect filing.
+• Contact the Recipient: Explain your business’s mistake to an S-Corporation and instruct them to disregard the incorrect filing.

-Keep Documentation – Utilize your documentation as proof that you addressed the error if the IRS issues a future inquiry or audits your business.
+• Keep Documentation: Utilize your documentation as proof that you addressed the error if the IRS issues a future inquiry or audits your business.

 Software Solutions from AMS